rancher/turtles-docs/docs/getting-started/install_capi_operator.md

 helm install ... --set infrastructure="docker:v1.4.6;azure:v1.4.6"
 ```

 The `infrastructure` flag is set to `docker:v1.4.6;azure:v1.4.6`, representing the desired provider names.
-This means that the `Cluster API Operator` will install and manage multiple provider systems, `Docker` and `Azure` respectively, with versions `1.4.6` specified.
+This means that the `Cluster API Operator` will install and manage multiple providers, `Docker` and `Azure` respectively, with versions `v1.4.6` specified in this example.

 For more fine-grained control of the providers and other components installed with CAPI, see the [Add the infrastructure provider](../tasks/capi-operator/add_infrastructure_provider.md) section.